wendynichols/tiy-atlanta-js.github.io/README.md

 ## The Iron Yard
 ### Front End Engineering : Atlanta : June 2014

-This is our class website.
-It contains basic info about the course as well as I will keep it updated with resources as we come across it.
+This site contains basic info about the course and a list of resources that will come in handy.

 The developers involved in this are: